 Her voice trembled with rage.
 "Why did you bring him?"

 "I didn't."
 Dirk looked into her eyes.
 "He brought himself here, and just latched onto me.
 For my part, I thought it was better to have him where I could watch him, than to take a chance on his joining the Lords."

 She glared back at him; then her lips twisted wryly, and she nodded reluctantly.
 "Yes.
-I suppose you're right...
+I suppose you're right....
 But now the Lords have him."

 Dirk nodded.
 "We'll have to do something about that."

 "Can he be trusted not to tell what he knows?"
+"As to that," Dirk said slowly, "we should be finding out very soon now....
+I think he can."
 "Why should he?
 This is not his fight!"
 "He's made it his.
-And there's something about him..."
+And there's something about him . . ."

 Her frown turned to brooding.
 "Yes.
 He is strange."

 "He's no novice with the quarterstaff," Dirk said slowly.
 "You don't expect a rich man's son to be skilled with a churl's weapon.
-And he claims to have been here for a month; sure a Sniffer would've found him out in that much time."
+And he claims to have been here for a month; surely a Sniffer would've found him out in that much time."

 "How did he escape them?"

 "Yes."
 Dirk leaned back on one elbow, slowly and carefully.
 "And how did he just happen to be near here when I, uh, came down from the sky?
-Sure, given that he was around here, I can understand how he could've figured out where to find me-but why was he here, and not fifty miles away?"
+Sure, given that he was around here, I can understand how he could've figured out where to find mebut why was he here, and not fifty miles away?"

 Her brooding sharpened into suspicion.
-"This is a strange visitor you have taken up with, sky-man."
+"This is a strange visitor you have taken up with, skyman."

 "Dirk," he said absently, turning to look at her.
 Then he smiled bleakly.
 "You might want to make yourself decent."

 She looked down.
 Her eyes widened.
 She caught up the remains of her blouse and pressed them to her.